algosup/2024-2025-project-4-web-fpga-team-5/documents/management/projectCharter.md

 This project aims to create a web interface, visually combining 2D FPGA layouts with real-time signal propagation.
 It will help students understand FPGA behavior through an interactive interface while allowing teachers to upload educational examples.

-[Here](https://github.com/LeFl0w/ALGOSUP_POC) you can find the Call for tender, of this project.
+[Here](https://github.com/LeFl0w/ALGOSUP_POC) you can find the Call For Tender, of this project.

 ### Core Requirements